CCQC/Quax/README.md

 Unless you have impressive computing resources, partial derivatives are recommended for higher order derivatives.

 ### Caveats
-Our integrals code is _slow_.
-Using the Libint interface is highly recommended.
-However, compiling Libint for support for very high order derivatives (5th, 6th) takes a very long time and causes the library size to be very large (sometimes so large it's uncompilable), so using the Quax integrals is the best bet at this time.
+The Libint interface is a necessary dependency for Quax.
+However, compiling Libint for support for very high order derivatives (5th, 6th) takes a very long time and causes the library size to be very large (sometimes so large it's uncompilable).
 We will incrementally roll out improvements which allow user specification for how to handle higher-order integral derivatives.
-For example, control over when to use disk vs core memory, and whether Libint or Quax integral derivatives are computed.
-In principle, the Quax integrals code could also be improved.
 Contributions and suggestions are welcome.

 Also, we do not recommend computing derivatives of systems with many degenerate orbitals.